jhortizu01/Overlook/README.md

   - In a new terminal, run <code>npm install</code>
   - Run <code>npm start</code>
   - In your browser go to <code>http://localhost:8080/</code>
+  - To login, the user will type in <code>customer</code> with any number from 1-50.
+Each number represents a specific user with their own specific details.
+Password is <code>overlook2021</code>

 ## Contributors
 [Janika Hortizuela](https://github.com/jhortizu01)